Maheenbilalkhn/demo-by-Maheen/README.md

 # demo-by-Maheen
-Thia is my frist Git repository.
+This is my frist Git repository.